 As discussed above, the agent learning took place at a higher time scale than the system operated.
-For a given time step t, each agent followed a fixed policy (e.g., the probability vectors were fixed).
-During that time step t, the system operated at τ intervals (for these experiments $t = 400\tau$).
+For a given time step t, each agent followed a fixed policy (e. g., the probability vectors were fixed).
+During that time step t, the system operated at τ intervals (for these experiments $t=400\tau$).
 At the end of time step t, the objective functions were calculated and recorded in the agents' training sets.
-In order to be able to compare the performance individual probability vectors were set at random.
-After this "data collection" phase, $t \geq 100$, the agents utilized a basic learning algorithm to set their probability vectors as described below.
+In order to be able to compare the performance individual probability vectors, we cleared the system (i.e. the queues) after each t.
+During the initial phase, $0 \le t \le 100$, the probability vectors were set at random.
+After this "data collection" phase, $t \ge 100$, the agents utilized a basic reinforcement learning algorithm to set their probability vectors [36].

 The learning algorithm proceeded by first generating a set of candidate probability vectors with a Gaussian distribution about the current probability vector.
-Expected objective function values were estimated by performing a weighted average over objective function values from the agents' training set.
-The objective values were weighted by both how long ago the value was recorded (data aging) and the distance between the candidate and the previous probability vector.
+Expected objective function values were estimated by per forming a weighted average over objective function values from the agents' training set.
+These values were weighted by both how long ago the value was recorded (data aging) and the distance between the candidate and the previous probability vector: